Russell-Shean/bigfoot_sightings/README.md

 1. HTML, CSS, and javascript files stored in the `www/` folder

 2. R scripts that define functions and pre process data stored in the `r_scripts` folder

+3. Python scripts to scrape the data are stored in the `python` folder.
+The raw data is stored in the `data` folder